RobbieRotten/obsidian/content/UTS Law Notes/Public International Law Notes.md

       - Universality Principle
   - Territorial Principle
     - Island of Palmas Case (Netherlands v US) (1928) 2 R.I.A.A.
 829
-      - “Sovereignty in the relations between States signifies independence.
-Independence in regard to a portion of the globe is the right to exercise therein, to the exclusion of any other State, the functions of a State.”
+      - "Sovereignty in the relations between States signifies independence.
+Independence in regard to a portion of the globe is the right to exercise therein, to the exclusion of any other State, the functions of a State."
     - Based on notion of undoubted right of a State to legislate with regard to its territory or matter within its territory.
     - Right is absolute – a reflection of sovereignty
     - Territory not only includes land mass, seas and airspace, but also shipping and aircraft registered in that State.
-    - Simple issue when action takes place completely within the State’s territory.
+    - Simple issue when action takes place completely within the State's territory.
     - The Lotus case (France v Turkey) (1927) P.C.I.J.
 Reports, Series A. No.10
-      - “The first and foremost restriction imposed by international law upon a state is that-failing the exercise of a permissive rule to the contrary-it may not exercise its power in any form in the territory of another State.
-In this sense jurisdiction is certainly territorial; it cannot be exercised by a State outside its territory except by virtue of a permissive rule derived from international custom or a convention”
+      - "The first and foremost restriction imposed by international law upon a state is that-failing the exercise of a permissive rule to the contrary-it may not exercise its power in any form in the territory of another State.
+In this sense jurisdiction is certainly territorial; it cannot be exercised by a State outside its territory except by virtue of a permissive rule derived from international custom or a convention"
   - Nationality Principle
-    - “No one disputes the right of a State to subject its citizens abroad to the operations of its own penal laws, if it sees fit to do so” per  Judge Moore
+    - "No one disputes the right of a State to subject its citizens abroad to the operations of its own penal laws, if it sees fit to do so" per  Judge Moore
     - The Lotus case (France v Turkey) (1927) P.C.I.J.
 Reports, Series A. No.10
-      - Based on State’s right to make and enforce laws with respect to conduct by, or affecting, its nationals.
+      - Based on State's right to make and enforce laws with respect to conduct by, or affecting, its nationals.
-      - Concept adopted by many States is that if you enjoy the advantage and protection of citizenship, you should also be bound by that State’s laws.
+      - Concept adopted by many States is that if you enjoy the advantage and protection of citizenship, you should also be bound by that State's laws.
       - For example Criminal Code Act 1995 (Cth), Schedule-Division 119 Foreign Incursions and Recruitment-s 119.1 Incursions into foreign countries with the intention of engaging in hostile activities
     - Nottebohm Case (Liechtenstein v Guatemala) ICJ Reports 1955, p4.
       - How do we determine nationality in international law?
-        - “real and effective nationality”
+        - "real and effective nationality"
-        - ”nationality is a legal bond having as its basis a social fact of attachment, a genuine connection of existence, interests and sentiments, together with the existence of reciprocal rights and duties.
-It may be said to constitute the juridical expression of the fact that the individual upon whom it is conferred, either directly by the law of as the result of an act of authorities, is in fact more closely connected with the population of the State conferring nationality than with that of any other State.”
+        - "nationality is a legal bond having as its basis a social fact of attachment, a genuine connection of existence, interests and sentiments, together with the existence of reciprocal rights and duties.
+It may be said to constitute the juridical expression of the fact that the individual upon whom it is conferred, either directly by the law of as the result of an act of authorities, is in fact more closely connected with the population of the State conferring nationality than with that of any other State."
   - Nationality Principle
-    - We do not apply the Nottebohm case test of “real and effective nationality” for corporate entities.
+    - We do not apply the Nottebohm case test of "real and effective nationality" for corporate entities.
       - The test for corporate entities is different.
-    - ”The traditional rule attributes the right of diplomatic protection of a corporate entity to the State under the laws of which it is incorporated and in whose territory it has its registered office.”
+    - "The traditional rule attributes the right of diplomatic protection of a corporate entity to the State under the laws of which it is incorporated and in whose territory it has its registered office."
     - Barcelona Traction, Light and Power case (Belgium v Spain) ICJ Reports 1970 p 3
   - Passive Personality Principle
     - US v Yunis (No 2) (1988) 82 I.L.R.
 344